Aperise-io/babymuunshot/CONTRIBUTING.md

-# Contributing to the Muun_inu ecosystem
+# Contributing to the babymuunshot ecosystem

 Thanks for taking the time to contribute !